-We’re very excited to share a success story from Jim Petty, one of our customers in CA!
-He has been experimenting with his SolSource solar cooker for baking and shared photos and notes from his most recent trial.
+We are very excited to share a success story from Jim Petty, one of our customers in California.
+He has been experimenting with his SolSource solar cooker for baking bread and shared photos and notes from his most recent trial.

 He says that the resulting whole wheat loaf tasted great!
 The pictures do look delicious, even better than our experience using solar ovens to bake bread.